Affiliate marketing is an awesome business model.

 2. Build a Simple Website

-This is the foundation of your new business.
-And the primary tool you are going to be using to generate traffic and affiliate sales.
+The short answer is: a website is the foundation of a successful affiliate business and it’s the primary tool you are going to be using to generate traffic and affiliate sales.

 You can do affiliate marketing without a website, and some people see great results this way.
 But in my opinion, building a website is superior in practically every way possible.

-First of all, having your own site means you OWN that asset.
+First, having your own site means you OWN that asset.
 One that you can potentially sell for a considerable profit down the road, once your site is in good shape.
-And unlike affiliates who rely on social media sites like Facebook for example, your site won’t suddenly be ‘taken down’ for breaching a rule you didn’t even know existed.
+And unlike affiliates who rely on social media sites like Facebook, for example, your site won’t suddenly be ‘taken down’ for breaching a rule you didn’t even know existed.

 Second, by using the website approach, you can leverage free quality traffic through Google and Bing, which is incredibly beneficial to your business.
 Traffic is the lifeblood of every affiliate business, as I explain in step 3.